TRIQS/ctseg/doc/algorithm_implementation/implementation_notes.rst

 The ``work_data`` structure (see ``work_data.hpp``) contains data and methods that are used by the Monte Carlo moves and measurements.
-Most importantly, its construction involves computing the dynamical interaction kernel :math:`K(\tau)`, and initializing the determinant for every block of the hybridization matrix :math:`[\Delta]`. ``work_data.hpp`` also contains auxillary functions for the Monte Carlo moves: in particular, ``trace_sign``, that computes the sign of the trace from the times of the hybridized operators stored in the ``dets`` object.
+Most importantly, its construction involves computing the dynamical interaction kernel :math:`K(\tau)`, and initializing the determinant for every block of the hybridization matrix :math:`[\Delta]`. ``work_data.hpp`` also contains auxiliary functions for the Monte Carlo moves: in particular, ``trace_sign``, that computes the sign of the trace from the times of the hybridized operators stored in the ``dets`` object.

 Determinants